theRealEggster/i3wm-zsh-vim-termite-DOTFILES/README.md

-Full configuration files for my
+Full configuration files for my customized setup of i3wm

 ### ZSH ###
  +  ohmyzsh
  +  vim bindings for zsh with some keybinds kept from bash like